Wolfpack Alliance: The Vancouver operation and the gang war

 On 16 October 2010, Gurmit Singh Dhak, the co-boss of the Dhak-Duhre gang was murdered.
-Dhak was shot in the face in his automobile at the parking lot of the Metrotown Mall in Burnaby.
+Dhak was shot in the face in his vehicle at the parking lot of the Metrotown Mall in Burnaby.
 Kim Bolan, the crime correspondent of The Vancouver Sun newspaper, wrote in 2018: "Dhak’s execution was the flashpoint for a near decade-long war that has raged across the province and left many dead and wounded in its wake.
 Few of those behind the violence have been held to account."

-Suhhveer "Sukh" Dhak, the younger brother of Gurmit, believed that the Wolfpack Alliance were the ones responsible for his brother's murder and vowed to avenge him.
+Suhhveer "Sukh" Dhak, the younger brother of Gurmit, believed that the Wolfpack Alliance were the ones responsible for his brother's murder, and vowed to avenge him.
 Dhak had hired a team of four hitmen to hunt down the Wolfpack and stayed in touch with them via encrypted text messages on his cellphone.
-The hit-team placed GPS tracking devices on bottoms of automobiles belonging to the Wolfpack as a way to track then down.
+The hit-team placed GPS tracking devices on bottoms of vehicles belonging to the Wolfpack as a way to track them down.

 On 14 August 2011, Jonathan Bacon was murdered via gunfire outside the Delta Grand Hotel in Kelowna.
 At about 2:45 pm on 14 August 2011, a white Porsche Cayenne carrying six people was leaving the parking lot of the Delta Grand Hotel, when a group of four masked gunmen carrying AK-47 assault rifles opened fire.
-The gunmen fired at least 30 shots into the Cayenne, killing Bacon, wounding Amero, and leaving a 21-year waitress, Leah Hadden-Watts, a quadriplegic as she took a bullet straight through her neck, severing her spinal cord.
+The gunmen fired at least 30 shots into the Cayenne, killing Bacon, wounding Amero, and leaving a 21-year waitress, Leah Hadden-Watts, a quadriplegic, as she took a bullet straight through her neck, severing her spinal cord.